oshannonlepper/EditorGraph/README.md

 ### Creating a Graph ###

 Currently, you can't do a lot with this yet.
-You can create a graph containing nodes that can't be linked together.
+You can create a graph containing nodes and link them together with no validation.

 * Pressing the 'New Graph' button will attempt to save an asset to your 'Assets/Graphs' folder, so make sure that exists.